osu-crypto/libOTe/README.md

 This will allow you to build the library with the <b>Miracl</b> library.
 Altenatively, if [Relic](https://github.com/relic-toolkit/relic/) is installed (using the `-DMULTI=OPENMP` option) you can instead call `cmake . -DENABLE_RELIC=ON`.
 Finally, if on <b>linux x64</b> the assembly base implementation of [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT) can be enabled with `cmake . -DENABLE_SIMPLESTOT=ON`.

-The libraries will be placed in `libOTe/lib` and the binary `frontend.exe` will be placed in `libOTe/bin` To see all the command line options, execute the program
+The libraries will be placed in `libOTe/lib` and the binary `frontend_libOTe` will be placed in `libOTe/bin` To see all the command line options, execute the program

 `./bin/frontend.exe`